jhajek/Linux-text-book-part-1/files/final-project/final.md

 For this final deliverable you will need to use a fresh install of either Fedora or Ubuntu Desktop or Ubuntu Server - you will only need one instance.
 Attach 2 Virtual Disks of 2 GB before you start this install.
 Also before starting the install of your virtual machine add an additional network interface to VirtualBox and create a bridged network so a DHCP address is received.

+You will need to use the `-y` flag when you install packages via the package manager to auto answer yes to the install questions.
+If you restore snapshots -- you will have to re-add your disks and re-enable your bridged network adapter.

+Copy the `final-project` folder from the Textbook sample code to your own private GitHub repo.

 ### Requirements

 This final project will consist of writing a single shell script that will accomplish all of the defined tasks below.
 Essentially taking parts of lab 8-12 and automating them into one single shell script -- with a small amount of manual work.
 You will submit your shell-script to Blackboard and push it to your private GitHub repo.
 During the final exam period you will demonstrate it live on a clean OS install.

 You will create a single shell script (use the template provided in files > final-project > final-XYZ.sh), rename the shell script (the XYZ replace with your initials, and place your name the section requested in the header of the script).

+You will need the `git` package pre-installed and issue the command to clone your your own private repo to the Virtual Machine and `cd` into your `itmo-356 > files > final-project` directory, execute the `final-XYZ.sh` shell script.

 #### Section One - Chapter 8

-1. Assume your starting PWD is your Home Directory (/home/name-of-your-user)
-1. Use your package manager to install the `git` package
-1. Issue a git clone command of the Textbook repository
-1. Issue the command to `cd ~/Linux-Text-Book-Part-1/files/final-project`
 1. From section 8.3.2.1, issue the command to read the contents of the file roster.txt into a shell variable named: NAMES

 #### Section Two - Chapter 8 & 9